Qtrocious/AuraCTRL/JOURNAL.md

 I think i'll base the design on how devices are built in Detroit: Become human maybe even add some leds to the watch also!

+And i'll have to look on how to make custom 3d printed buttons that fit on the push buttons 💀

+Time Spent: 4 hours